How To Recover Faster From Workouts In Your 40s: Science-Based Strategies

 5. Optimize Supplementation for Recovery

 • Creatine: is the most researched supplement with relatively no negative side-effects.
 It is safe with a high efficacy.
 It is proven to enhance muscular strength and size better than when not taking it.
-Do not fall for marketing tricks and purchase “new and improved” variants of creatine.
+Do not fall for marketing trick and purchase “new and improved” variants of creatine.
 The standard creatine monohydrate is the most effective at a relatively low price point.

 • Omega-3s: Support joint health and reduce inflammation.
 Although it is great to get omega-3’s naturally through your diet (oily fish like salmon and mackerel, nuts and some beans, avocado and some oils), supplements are also an option.